- Reports & Working Papers

 InBrief: Early Childhood Mental Health

 Drawing on emerging science about how early adversity becomes “built into the body” and can impair learning, behavior, and health for a lifetime, this paper, by Center Director Jack P. Shonkoff, proposes an enhanced theory of change to promote better outcomes for vulnerable young children and to catalyze a new era of more effective early childhood policy and practice.
-The article appeared, ahead of print publication, on the web site of the Proceedings of the National Academy of Sciences of the United States of America on Oct.
-8, 2012.
+The article appeared, ahead of print publication, on the web site of the Proceedings of the National Academy of Sciences of the United States of America.